-Blood from young (2 months of age) transgenic or non-transgenic females and adult (9 months of age) transgenic or non-transgenic males from the same litter was collected three times at intervals of 2 days, always between 10.00 and 14.00.
-Blood from adult transgenic or non-transgenic females from the same litter was collected one hour after stimulation of superovulation by i.m. injection of pregnant mare serum gonadotropin (PMSG, Werfaser, Alvetra und WERFFT, Vienna, Austria, 20 IU/kg body mass).
-Blood was aspirated by syringe from the central ear vein, collected into heparinized tubes, centrifuged by 2000 x g, and the resultant plasma frozen at -80 °C to await RIA.
+Blood from young (2 month of age) transgenic or non-transgenic females and adult (9 month of age) transgenic or non-transgenic males from the same litter was collected 3 times at intervals of 2 days, always between 10.00 and 14.00.
+Blood from adult transgenic or nontransgenic females from the same litter was collected 1 h after stimulation of superovulation by i.m. injection of pregnant mare serum gonadotropin (PMSG, Werfaser, Alvetra und WERFFT, Vienna, Austria, 20 IU/kg body mass).
+Blood was aspirated by syringe from the central ear vein, collected into heparinized tubes, centrifuged by x 2000 g, and the resultant plasma frozen at -80°C to await RIA.

-Milk samples (2-4 ml per sample) were taken from lactating transgenic and non-transgenic female rabbits on days 10, 20 and 30 of lactation and processed as reported previously (Chrenek et al. 2005a).
-In order to stimulate milk down, intramuscular injection of 5 IU of oxytocin (Veyx Pharma, Germany) was applied 10 min before milk collection.
-The milk was immediately centrifuged at 5000 x g for 10 min, and the upper lipid layer was removed.
-The samples were stored at -80 °C until RIA.
+Milk samples (2-4 ml per sample) were taken from lactating transgenic and non-transgenic female rabbits on days 10, 20 and 30 of lactation and processed as reported previously (Chrenek et al., 2005a).
+In order to stimulate milk down, intramuscular injection of 5IU of oxytocin (Veyx Pharma, Germany) was applied 10 min before milk collection.
+The milk was immediately centrifuged at 5000 g for 10min, and the upper lipid layer was removed.
+The samples were stored at -80°C until RIA.